knat/XData/Docs/TutorialEBiz.md

 `membername` is used for code generation.

-Below is the valid data for `Contact`:
+Below is a valid data for `Contact`:

 ```
 Contact = (a1:Customer)